wandb/docs/docs/guides/hosting/self-managed/ref-arch.md

 ### SSL/TLS
 A valid, signed SSL/TLS certificate is required for secure communication between clients and W&B. Requesting a certificate is outside the scope of this guide.
 SSL/TLS termination musst be done on the ingress/load balancer.

+## Infrastructure provisioning
+The recommended way to deploy W&B for production is through use of a Terraform configuration that defines the required resources, their references to other resources and dependencies.
+We provide Terraform modules for the major clouds.
+Please refer to [Deploy W&B Server within self managed cloud accounts](../hosting-options/self-managed#deploy-wb-server-within-self-managed-cloud-accounts).

 ## Versions